alyssadata/AI-Foundations-Framework-Differentiation/README.md

 ## Derivative Boundary

-Because the source conditions, terminology, distinctions, recognition tests, framework structure, and public language are defined in this repository, later attempts to generate, source-build, rename, adapt, repackage, extend, train from, or present these conditions as an independent framework are derivative of this source-line unless independently proven otherwise.
+Because the source conditions, terminology, distinctions, recognition tests, framework structure, and public language are defined in this repository, later uses that generate, source-build, rename, adapt, repackage, extend, train from, or present these conditions as an independent framework remain derivative of this source-line.

 Derivative use is **not authorized**.